 Custody and access

 After parents separate, or if they have never lived together, it is necessary to make legal arrangements for how the children spend time with each parent.
-Custody refers to the parent who has the primary responsibilities for the children; access to the time the other parent spends with them.
+Under the Children’s Law Reform Act, custody is the word used to refer to the parent who has the primary responsibilities for the children; access to the time the other parent spends with them.
 There can be sole custody, in which one parent has all the legal responsibilities, or joint custody, in which these responsibilities are shared.
 Access can be supervised where there are concerns about the safety of the children, or it may be unsupervised.
 Custody and access orders are extremely varied and reflect the needs of each family.
+The Divorce Act uses different terms to describe arrangements for the children.

 Division of property